Bounded cohomology property on a smooth projective surface with Picard number two: Study for

 \item[(2)] For every $\bR$-divisor $D$ with $D^2=0$ on $X$, we define a value $l_D$ of $D$ as follows:

-\end{enumerate} \end{definition} \begin{remark} Ciliberto and his coauthors asked in \cite[Question 4]{C.etc.17} that whether there exists a positive constant $m(X)$ such that $l_D\le m(X)$ for every curve $D$ with $D^2>0$ on $X$.
-When the closed Mori cone $\NE(X)$ is generated by some curves, this question is affirmative (cf. Proposition \ref{NE}).
-Moreover, the question motivated us to give a numerical characterization of the bounding cohomology in \cite{Li21}. \end{remark} \begin{proposition} \cite[Proposition 2.3]{Li21} Let $X$ be a smooth projective surface.
-If there exists a positive constant $m(X)$ such that $l_C\le m(X)$ for every curve $C$ on $X$ and $|D^2|\le m(X)h^0(\mathcal O_X(D))$ for every curve $D$ with either $D^2<0$ or $l_D>1$ and $D^2>0$ on $X$, then $X$ satisfies the bounded cohomology. \end{proposition} \begin{remark} We say a surface $X$ satisfies \emph{uniformly boundedness for $l_C$ and $C^2$} respectively if there exists a positive constant $m(X)$ such that $l_C\le m(X)$ and $|C^2|\le m(X)h^0(\mathcal O_X(C))$ respectively for every curve $C$ on $X$.
-Proposition \ref{keyprop} established that the uniformly boundedness for $l_C$ and $C^2$ imply the bounded cohomology. \end{remark} Thanks to Proposition \ref{keyprop}, we can quickly prove the following result. \begin{proposition} Every smooth projective surface $X$ with the Picard number $\rho(X)=1$ satisfies the bounded cohomology. \end{proposition} Now we may assume that $\rho(X)\ge2$.
-In \cite{Li19}, we gave a classification of the smooth projective surface with $ \rho(X)=2$ and two negative curves.
-This result motivated us to showed in \cite{Li21} that every smooth projective surface with $\rho(X)=2$ and $b(X)>0$ satisfies the bounded cohomology if either the Kodaira dimension $\kappa(X)=1$ or ~$X$~has two negative curves.
-One observed that the closed Mori cone $\NE(X)$ of these surfaces is generated by two curves.
-This motivates the following question. \begin{question} \cite[Question 3.6]{Li21} Let $X$ be a smooth projective surface with the Picard number $\rho(X)=r$ and $C_i$ some curves on $X$.
-Suppose that $\NE(X)=\sum_{i=1}^r \bR_{\ge0}[C_i]$.
-Is Conjecture \ref{BH} true for $X$? \end{question} \begin{remark} As a start to addressing Question \ref{Mainque}, we may show in Proposition \ref{NE} that $X$ has finitely many negatively curves (hence satisfies the BNC) and there is a positive constant $m(X)$ such that $l_C\le m(X)$ for every curve $C$ with $C^2\ne0$ on $X$. \end{remark} When $\rho(X)=2$, we first give a reduced result of Question \ref{Mainque} as follows. \begin{proposition} To answer Question \ref{Mainque}, we may assume that the canonical divisor $K_X=aC_1+bC_2$ with $a,b\in\bR_{\ge0}$ and every curve $D=a_1C_1+a_2C_2$ with $a_1>a$ and $0<2a_2<b$. \end{proposition} Now we give our main result as follows. \begin{theorem} Let $X$ be a smooth projective surface with the Picard number $\rho(X)=2$ and $b(X)>0$.
-Question \ref{Mainque} is affirmative for $X$ if either (i) $\kappa(X)\le1$ or (ii) $\kappa(X)=2$, the irregularity $q(X)=0$ and the Iitaka dimension $\kappa(X,C_1)=1$. \end{theorem} \begin{remark} We wish Question \ref{Mainque} is affirmative for some $X$ with the Picard number $\rho(X)>2$. \end{remark}
+\end{enumerate} \end{definition} \begin{remark} Ciliberto et al asked in \cite[Question 4]{C.etc.17} that whether there exists a positive constant $m(X)$ such that $l_D\le m(X)$ for every curve $D$ with $D^2>0$ on $X$.
+When the closed Mori cone $\NE(X)$ is generated by finitely many curves, this question has an affirmative answer (cf. Proposition \ref{NE}).
+Moreover, the question motivated us to give a numerical characterization of the bounded cohomology property in \cite{Li21}. \end{remark} \begin{proposition} \cite[Proposition 2.3]{Li21} Let $X$ be a smooth projective surface.
+If there exists a positive constant $m(X)$ such that $l_C\le m(X)$ for every curve $C$ on $X$ and $|D^2|\le m(X)h^0(\mathcal O_X(D))$ for every curve $D$ with either $D^2<0$ or $l_D>1$ and $D^2>0$ on $X$, then $X$ satisfies the bounded cohomology property. \end{proposition} \begin{remark} We say a surface $X$ satisfies \emph{uniformly boundedness for $l_C$ and $C^2$} respectively if there exists a positive constant $m(X)$ such that $l_C\le m(X)$ and $|C^2|\le m(X)h^0(\mathcal O_X(C))$ respectively for every curve $C$ on $X$.
+Proposition \ref{keyprop} established that the uniformly boundedness for $l_C$ and $C^2$ imply the bounded cohomology property. \end{remark} The following is due to Serre duality. \begin{proposition} Let $C$ be a curve on a smooth projective surface $X$.
+Then